c-walls/DBInterface-VB/README.md

    - Integrated automated work order and invoice generation

 4. **Technical Documentation**
-   - Compiled comprehensive database schema documentation
-   - Created detailed Entity Relationship Diagrams
    - Documented business rules and workflow processes
+   - Generated interface specifications and form field descriptions
    - Developed user guides and training materials
-   - Generated interface specifications and form field descriptions

 ## Tech Stack
-Built with Oracle Cloud Database and SQL Developer for backend development, Visual Basic Windows Forms for the frontend interface, and version control through Git.
+Built with Oracle Cloud Database, SQL, and PL/SQL for backend development, Visual Basic on the .NET Framework for the Windows Forms frontend, and SQL Developer, VS Code, and Git for development and version control.

----
-*Note: This project was developed as part of a graduate-level database administration course, demonstrating practical implementation of database design principles and full-stack development practices.*